ShardulNalegave/catalyst-os/README.md

 # Catalyst OS
 A toy OS in rust.

 ![Hello, World!](images/hello_world.png)
 ---

 ## Usage
 Currently, there are no prebuilt binaries.
-Instead, you can build it from the source.
+Instead, you can build and run it from source code.

 ```bash